johnwcowan/r7rs-work/RestartsCowan.md

 that by default is provided by the implementation, but can be overridden by the user.

-One major difference between the CL and Scheme systems is that when a CL handler exits to its caller, the next outer handler is invoked, whereas when a Scheme handler exits, either the code that raised the condition is resumed (if `raise-continuably` was used), or another error is signaled (if `raise` was used), and the condition must be reraised in order to give the next outer handler control.
+One major difference between the CL and Scheme condition systems is that when a CL handler exits to its caller, the next outer handler is invoked, whereas when a Scheme handler exits, either the code that raised the condition is resumed (if `raise-continuably` was used), or another error is signaled (if `raise` was used); the condition must be re-raised in order to give the next outer handler control.
 Therefore, in CL the only way for the signaler to regain control is through a restart, but in Scheme restarts are just one way of handling returns from exceptions.